 Once you get to the harbour there is no turning back and you have to negotiate a very narrow road, that is also pedestrianised with a sheer drop into the harbour.
 It’s literally one car wide with no fencing or barriers on the harbour side.
 The tide was out which probably amplified matters but we managed not to end up parked along side one of the boats, fortunately.

-The car from Kia Motors really did make our road trip to Cornwall a breeze and the fact that the trip was so cost effective made a huge difference to our travel budget.
+The hybrid car from Kia Motors really did make our road trip to Cornwall a breeze and the fact that the trip was so cost effective made a huge difference to our travel budget.
 Some of the features that really stood out for me were the reversing camera system and the touch screen satellite navigation system.
 Also, both inside and out it looked stylish and solid.
-It certainly ticked the family car box without being boring or frumpy, and no one wants to drive a boring or frumpy car now do they?
+It certainly ticked the best family car box without being boring or frumpy, and no one wants to drive a boring or frumpy car now do they?
 Here’s a few other technical features of the Kia Optima Sportswagon 2.0 GDi PHEV Auto you might find useful:

 - 17″ Alloy Wheels